In this workflow, you will create a parcel fabric and load parcel data.

 If you have an ArcMap parcel fabric, upgrade the parcel fabric instead of creating a parcel fabric.

-To create a parcel fabric and setup the information model, complete the following steps:
+To create a parcel fabric and set up the information model, complete the following steps:

-Right-click the database connection in the Catalog pane and click New > Feature Dataset, or use the Create Feature Dataset geoprocessing tool.
+- Create a feature dataset in a file geodatabase: Right-click the database connection in the Catalog pane and click New > Feature Dataset, or use the Create Feature Dataset geoprocessing tool.

 - Use the Create Parcel Fabric geoprocessing tool in Toolboxes > Parcel Tools > Administration to create a parcel fabric.